 The Manyara Pulses Trade Improvement Project (MPTIP)

 The Manyara Pulses Trade Improvement Project (MPTIP)was implemented by EFF in partnership with Rikolto and the East African Grain Council.
-The intervention followed the Babati Productivity Projec that focused on enhancing the knowledge and skills of smallholder pigeon pea farmers in good agricultural practices in Babati District, Manyara Region.
+The intervention followed the Babati Productivity Project that focused on enhancing the knowledge and skills of smallholder pigeon pea farmers in good agricultural practices in Babati District, Manyara Region.
 During BPP, EFF collaborated closely with two Agricultural Marketing Cooperative Societies (AMCOS) in Galapo and Gendi and their members, who sold a total of 168 MT of pigeon pea to ETG in 2016.
 In addition, 12 demonstration plots were established on the land of lead farmers with an input package consisting of seeds, fertilisers, and agro chemicals.
 The purpose was to showcase best practices and the value of intercropping maize with pigeon pea.
 As the project progressed, the focus shifted to support smallholder farmers in expanding the trade of pulses for domestic and international markets.

 Under MPTIP, EFF trained and advised around 700 farmers from five AMCOS to use climate smart agricultural practices.
 The EFF team designed, printed, and distributed farmer booklets in Kiswahili detailing cultivation, pest management, and post-harvest handling techniques in the pigeon pea, chickpea, and common beans value chains.
 By increasing the knowledge throughout the production cycle and sharing good pre- and post-harvesting techniques and practices amongst smallholder farmers, yields significantly increased.